Religious emblem programs (Scouting America): History

-The UUSO created the Living Your Religion program in May 2005 as a parallel award for Boy Scouts of the Unitarian faith.
-It was announced by P.R.A.Y. in the first quarter of 2005 that the BSA had accepted the Living your Religion award, but this was later redacted.
-The program was promoted at the 2005 National Scout Jamboree and shown as having BSA approval in the UUSO membership brochure and the Living Your Religion Guidebook.
+The UUSO created the Living Your Religion program in May 2005 as a parallel award for Scouts of the Unitarian faith.
+It was announced by P.R.A.Y. in the first quarter of 2005 that Scouting America had accepted the Living your Religion award, but this was later redacted.
+The program was promoted at the 2005 National Scout Jamboree and shown as having Scouting America approval in the UUSO membership brochure and the Living Your Religion Guidebook.
 The UUA had stated that the UUSO is not recognized as an affiliate organization.
 The UUSO released the Religion and Family program for Webelos Scouts in February 2008.

 Unitarian Universalist Association

-The Unitarian Universalist Association signed a Memorandum of Understanding with the Boy Scouts of America in March 2016 that reestablished the relationship, approving religious award programs for Cub Scouts and Boy Scouts as well as establishing a foundation for Unitarian Universalist congregations to charter Scout units.
+The Unitarian Universalist Association signed a Memorandum of Understanding with the Boy Scouts of America in March 2016 that reestablished the relationship, approving religious award programs for Cub Scouts and Scouts BSA as well as establishing a foundation for Unitarian Universalist congregations to charter Scout units.
 The Cub Scout religious award is called "Love and Help".
-The Boy Scout religious award is called "Religion in Life".
+The Scouts BSA religious award is called "Religion in Life".